 Mix equal quantities of hot water and vinegar.
 Pour the mixture into the smelly drain and leave it unused for several hours.
 Vinegar will fix the problem.

-Ensure you repeat this cleaning process 3-4 times to ensure that all buildup within the pipe is cleared.
+Ensure you repeat this cleaning process 3-4 times to ensure that all buildup within the drainage is cleared.

 If the sulfur smell comes from all faucets, you need to check your water sources.
 For a home well, you will have to flush it using a chlorine solution.
-Doing this will help reduce the strength of the smell.
+Chlorine will help reduce the strength of the smell.

-On the other hand, for municipality water, you will require active carbon filters to help get rid of hydrogen sulfide from the water.
-Water will pass through the active carbon filters, where all chemicals are absorbed before getting to your faucet.
+On the other hand, for municipality water, you will need activated carbon filters to help get rid of hydrogen sulfide.
+These filters will absorb all the chemicals, heavy metals, and other sorts of contaminants in the water before getting to your faucet.

 Other possible solutions include: